Climate change is one of the biggest threats to nature.

 Waste recovery and disposal outlets such as incinerators and landfills are also sources of significant emissions.

 The incineration of carbon-based materials is effectively turning stored carbon back into C02.
 Organic materials also degrade and decompose in landfills creating methane.
 Most regulated landfills manage their gas emissions proactively.

 The key issues for waste recovery and disposal centre again around the circular economy and design for durability and recycling rather than recovery.
 Incinerators need to look at the practicalities of carbon capture and storage.

-Indirect impacts on climate change arise from the production of low-quality recycled commodities, which then require further processing at their end destinations.
+Indirect impacts on climate change arise from the production of low-quality recycled materials, which then require further processing at their end destinations.

 Creating an economic environment where high-quality recycled products are in demand and their value pays for the additional investment in technology required to achieve this quality is one key issue.
-Ensuring that regulation does not allow the export of low-quality recycled commodities is another.
+Ensuring that regulation does not allow the export of low-quality wastes for recycling as commodities is another.